williamszk/webdev_study/220619_01_pern/readme.md

 - Include requests for GET one specific item in the todo.
     Include request for PUT and change one item.
     And for DELETE.
+- Test when the postgres server is down.
+What is the error?

 # Some ideas:
 - We could test a way to purposefully take down the database.
 And see what we can do to make the application work.
 We can explore different architectural objectives, for example:
 Fault Tolerant and High Availability aims.

 # Last stop, check point: